The Power of Color - A journey through feelings, emotions and associations

-The first way that color works on us is purely physical, and is determined by the way the human eye and brain process light; namely, how visible a particular color makes something appear.
-Every woman knows that a black dress will make her look smaller than a white one.
+So, the first way that the power of color works on us is purely physical.
+Determined by the way the human eye and brain process light.
+Namely, how visible a particular color makes something appear.
+Furthermore, every woman knows that a black dress will make her look smaller than a white one.
 I know that to be true.
 Also, a light colored text on a dark background has been found to be easier to read than a dark colored text on a light background.

-Some colors work well together, while other combinations can make you wince, the power of color is also that colors can match tonally, or be complementary.
+As you can see, some colors work well together.
+I believe that while other combinations can make you wince, the power of color is also that colors can match tonally, or be complementary.

-Complementary colors are those opposite one another on the color wheel; purple and yellow, blue and orange, green and red etc. Using complementary colors will typically give you a more striking design than tonal colors.
-All of these are important points to consider when choosing the colors for your logo.
+I understand that complementary colors are those opposite one another on the color wheel.
+For instance, purple and yellow, blue and orange, green and red etc. Furthermore, using complementary colors will typically give you a more striking design than tonal colors.
+Understandably, all of these are important points to consider when choosing the colors for your logo.

 Ultimately then, choosing the colors for your logo should be about more than aesthetics.
 You also need to take into account the science of logo design that is to say.
 The message you are trying to get across with your logo, and who your customers are.
 Keeping all these things in mind during the logo design process will help you to end up with a much more successful final product.
 Check out the color of the year!.
 Gorgeous Pantone of the year 2023